fliucm/vr/README.md

 ## 3.2 External Collaborations

 I have collaborated with industry and academic practitioners on various VR (XR) projects.
-For instance, in 2019, I engaged in a collaborative project with the University of Tokyo, focusing on AR technology.
+For instance, in 2019, I engaged in a collaborative project with the University of Tokyo, focusing on MR/AR technology.
 A prototype was made for Hololens to enhance user interactions in the real environment.
 The photos below were taken at a public event to showcase the prototype.

 <p align="center">
   <img width="300" alt="image" src="https://github.com/fliucm/vr/assets/56698581/e87056d9-3b48-4808-b400-2da406c5a890">